haichenwangberkeley/Demo/README.md

 ## Further Learning

 There are many great tutorials and resources online to help you learn more about LLMs and prompt engineering.
 One highly recommended resource is the [OpenAI Cookbook](https://github.com/openai/openai-cookbook), which contains practical guides and examples for working with LLM APIs and related tools.

+## Open-Ended Practice Suggestion

+Can you think about what tasks you can automate with LLMs?
+Try implementing your own automation idea using the tools and techniques from these tutorials.
+If you come up with something interesting or have questions, let me know at haichenwang@lbl.gov!